tipichris/YAPCache/README.md

 Installation
 ------------

-1. Download the latest apc-cache-plugin.
+1. Download the latest apc-cache plugin
-2. Copy the plugin folder into your user/plugins folder for YOURLS.
+2. Copy the plugin folder into your user/plugins folder for YOURLS
-3. Set up the parameters for apc-cache-plugin in YOURLS configuration user/config.php (see below).
+3. Set up the parameters for apc-cache in YOURLS configuration user/config.php ([see below](#configuration))
-4. Copy the cache.php file into user/.
+4. Copy the cache.php file into user/
 5. There is no need to activate this plugin

 A recent version of APC is required.